Wenrui-Yu/GVirtuS/examples/openpose/integration_guide.md

-Here's a clean, well-structured version of your notes for a GitHub README or documentation file:

----

 # 🧠 OpenPose with GVirtuS Integration (06/06/2025)

 This guide details how to run OpenPose inside a Docker container with GVirtuS support, addresses common issues, and outlines multiple approaches for integrating OpenPose with GVirtuS (including caveats).